 c) All films in the competition will be screened at the Festival in their original versions, with English and Turkish subtitles.

-d) Films will not be considered if released before 1 January 2018, or already released in Turkey, excluding entries from Turkey.
+d) Films will not be considered if released before 1 January 2019, or already released in Turkey.

 e) Films in the competition will be judged by an international jury composed of directors, writers, producers, actors, critics, film historians, and others known for their involvement in cinema.